Dan-347/Forecast-analysis-on-weather-conditions/README.md

 The analysis was conducted starting from data cleaning, trend and correlation analysis, to the development of a prediction model using Extreme Learning Machine (ELM).
 The model was not used to predict actual future data, but was tested using historical data to measure its performance.

 ## Background
+The weather in Biak Numfor is known to be quite dynamic and often changes suddenly, which can affect various community activities such as flights, fishing activities, and daily planning.
+Although weather data is collected annually, this information is usually only used as a record without further analysis to identify patterns, trends, or relationships between variables.
+Therefore, more in-depth analysis and testing of prediction models are needed to determine whether historical data can help predict future weather conditions.
+This approach can be a first step toward a more accurate weather forecasting system that is useful for the local community.

 ## Objectives
 This project aims to: